The Family of Wines

 An homage to the wines of Burgundy, Au Bon Climat features many renditions of Chardonnay, Pinot Noir, and Pinot Blanc, with balance and character critical elements in every wine.
 These wines age beautifully because of their balance and restraint.
 There are four classifications within the Au Bon Climat brand.

-1. Blue Series: Four wines are created from the best cuvées and receive the highest percentage of new french oak.
+1. Blue Series: There are four main wines in the "blues series" created from the best cuvées and that receive the highest percentage of new french oak.
 They are: Chardonnay "Nuits-Blanches au Bouge", Hildegard (a blended white of Pinot Gris, Pinot Blanc and Aligoté), Pinot Noir "Knox Alexander", and Pinot Noir "Isabelle."
+We occasionally have other blue series wines such as our Pinot Noir "Larmes de Grappe" from Sanford & Benedict Vineyard and Anniversary wines.

 2. Historic Vineyards Collection: The collection represent five iconic vineyards that have elevated the recognition of Chardonnay and Pinot Noir in the Central Coast wine region; four from Santa Barbara County and one from San Luis Obispo County.

-3. Single Vineyard Wines: There are more and more new plantings of vines that are coming into their own that are exceptioinal.
+3. Single Vineyard Wines: There are more and more new plantings of vines that are coming into their own that are exceptional.
 Can't pass that up the opportunity to work with them!
-These have included Runway Vineyard, Westall, Lala Panzi...more to come!
+These have included Runway Vineyard, Kick-On, Lala Panzi...more to come!

 4. Santa Barbara County Classics: These are wines of character that are imminently enjoyable and very affordable so you can make them a part of your everyday life without sacrificing quality.
 The Santa Barbara County Chardonnay and Pinot Noir are remarkable for the price.
 The Pinot Gris/Pinot Blanc is elegant and refreshing.